JeePS-CS-198-199-S3/jeeps/README.md

 # MAKE SURE THAT YOU ARE INSIDE /transitrack_web

-# TO RUN IN CHROME
+# TO RUN LOCALLY IN CHROME
 # flutter run -d chrome

-# TO DEPLOY TO FIREBASE
+# TO DEPLOY TO FIREBASE WEB HOSTING
 # firebase deploy